 In-kind donations are gifts of goods or services.
 Many nonprofits receive various forms of in-kind donations throughout the year.
 In fact, according to one donor loyalty study, 56% of donors prefer to donate goods and services.

-Unfortunately, tracking and managing in-kind donations is not always as straightforward as cash donations.
+Unfortunately, tracking and managing in-kind donations is not as straightforward as cash donations.
 This article will cover everything you need to know about in-kind donations.

 What are In-Kind Donations?